Systematic Reviews and Meta-Analysis of Prognosis Research

 The number of primary studies evaluating prognostic factors and models is rising per day.
-Alike for therapies and diagnostic tests, critically summarizing and analyzing the evidence form prognostic studies in a systematic review and meta analysis is beneficial for health care professionals seeking the best evidence.
-Reviews of prognostic studies are much more challenging because of more variation in questions & designs, specific sources of bias & variation, and more complex statistical meta-analytical models.
-Several advances regarding the design, critical appraisal and statistical analysis in systematic reviews of prognostic studies, have recently been made.
-In this online medical course for researchers we discuss and practice how to define your review questions, how to search the literature, how to critically assess the methodological quality of primary prognostic studies, and which statistical methods to use for meta-analyses of the results of primary prognostic studies.
+Alike for therapies and diagnostic tests, critically summarizing and analyzing the evidence form prognosis studies in a systematic review and meta analysis is beneficial for health care professionals seeking the best evidence.
+Reviews of prognosis studies are much more challenging because of more variation in questions & designs, specific sources of bias & variation, and more complex statistical meta-analytical models.
+Several advances regarding the design, critical appraisal and statistical analysis in systematic reviews of prognosis studies, have recently been made.
+In this online medical course for researchers we discuss and practice how to define your review questions, how to search the literature, how to critically assess the methodological quality of primary prognosis studies, and which statistical methods to use for their synthesis.
 The course consists of plenary presentations, small-group discussions, and computer exercises.

 By the end of the course, you'll should be able to: